AslanEmil008/albumartexchange-scraping/README.md

 ```bash
  csv_file = 'image_details.csv'
 ```
-After making this changes you can run it again
+After making this changes you can run Spider again